B-U-K/Ducky-Credential-Harvester/README.md

 # Ducky-Credential-Harvester
 Short credential harvester for the USB-Rubber-Ducky (Hak5).
-Requires the Twin-Duck Firmare flashed on it.
+Requires the Twin-Duck Firmware flashed on it.
 TwinDuck: is a Firmware to be flashed on the Ducky via Arduino IDE, wich enables HID and Flashdrive regisstration on the Ducky

 --> Enables credential saving on the Ducky itsself